JaredMcB/DDRM/ResearchJournal.md

 5:17 - It looks like using a periodogram with many more points and then smoothing is going to give me a lot better estimates of the z-spectrum.
 I will continue to pursue this tommorrow.
 Done for the day.

-Wednesday, July 29, 2020
+# Wednesday, July 29, 2020

 10:37 AM - Starting research.
 I will start by reading Pollack on periodograms.

-12:17 PM - Seeing if I can reprdoduce the periodogram from DSP.jl
+12:17 PM - Seeing if I can reproduce the periodogram from `DSP.jl`

-1:16 PM - I was able to reproduce the periodogram function from DSP.jl. but I don't really know what that does form me at this point.
+1:16 PM - I was able to reproduce the periodogram function from `DSP.jl`. but I don't really know what that does form me at this point.

 2:00 PM - Meeting with Dr. Lin and group.
 Use better approximation techniques in code.

 Thursday, July 30, 2020

-2:00 PM - A good day so far I did a lot with the new spectral denity estimatorrs and am contemplating how to incorperate them into the code.
-I wrote a small tutorial/ reference sheet about the DFT and fft.
+2:00 PM - A good day so far I did a lot with the new spectral density estimators and am contemplating how to incorporate them into the code.
+I wrote a small tutorial/ reference sheet about the DFT and `fft`.
 There are two things I want to work on now.
-(1) use a periodogram analogue, some "cross-periodogram" to approximate the crossspectral density.
-(2) consider rational approximation of the smoothed spectral density of the predictors and preform the the spetral faztorization on the quotent.
+(1) use a periodogram analogue, some "cross-periodogram" to approximate the cross spectral density.
+(2) consider rational approximation of the smoothed spectral density of the predictors and preform the spectral factorization on the quotient.

-4:00 PM - Fininshed writing the function z_crsspect_scalar in Model_reduction.jl it gives much smoother approximations to the cross-spectrum.
+4:00 PM - Finished writing the function `z_crsspect_scalar` in `Model_reduction.jl` it gives much smoother approximations to the cross spectrum.

-Friday, July 31, 2020
+# Friday, July 31, 2020

-12:00 PM - The goal today will be to use the smoothed periodogram to improve preformance for spectral factiorization.
+12:00 PM - The goal today will be to use the smoothed periodogram to improve performance for spectral factorization.

-12:54 PM -  I realized if I just increase Nex and L considerable the approximation becaomes a whole lot better.
+12:54 PM -  I realized if I just increase `Nex` and `L` considerably the approximation becomes a whole lot better.
 The problem I run into now however is memory.
 So, I will look into sparse array computation.

 I put in sparse array computation and it worked out, that is I got a computation without an error.
 I talked to Dr. Lin for about an hour and a half.
 I feel a lot like I am finally fitting into the research area.

-Anyway, I think I will work a little tommorow.
+Anyway, I think I will work a little tomorrow.
 I really need to try and work harder each day.

-⦁  Test the new Wiener filter is it stable, how does itn do.
+* Test the new Wiener filter is it stable, how does it do.

-⦁  Think about rational approximations!!
+* Think about rational approximations!!

 Worked: 4 hrs.